foilmirror/CS-546/README.md

 ```
 TODO:

-Replies need to be deleted when their original post is deleted
-Add pages for individual replies?
 Implement friend system
 Check all posting/replying routes to make sure user is loggged in
 Hide any html elements that shouldn't appear to non-users